krasimir/actml/README.md

 Let's see step by step what ActML does:

 1. The `<A>` element is just a wrapper that comes with ActML module.
-2. `<GetProfileName>` is an asynchronous function so ActML waits till its promise is resolved.
-It also returns a result and has `exports` prop defined.
-That is a special prop which is saying "Export a variable with name `name` and make it available for other elements".
+2. `<GetUserFirstName>` is making a request to `https://reqres.in/api/users/2` and gets the first name of the user.
+It is an asynchronous function so ActML waits till its promise is resolved.
+When using it we say that it `exports` a variable called `name`.
 3. `<Greeting>` needs that `name` variable and uses the special dollar sign notation which to ActML processor means "Inject a variable with name `name` as a prop".
-4. `<Greeting>` also has a function as child and it sends its result there which in our case is the full message.
+4. `<Greeting>` also formats a message and returns it as a result.
 5. `<Print>` just gets the message and prints it out in the console.

-_Here is a working [Codesandbox](https://codesandbox.io/s/341xn5vrlq) of the code above._
+_Here is a working [Codesandbox](https://codesandbox.io/s/341xn5vrlq) of the code._

 So, that is the concept of ActML.
 It allows us to define in a declarative fashion our business logic.
 Same as our UI.
-There is nothing (almost) imperative.
 In fact all the code that we pass to the `run` function is nothing but definitions of _what_ should happen.
 It is not saying _how_.
-This is extremely powerful concept because it shifts the responsibility to another levels and makes the development a lot more easier and predictable.
-We use composition over raw implementation.
-If you like this way of thinking then ActML may be your way to deal with asynchronous logic.
+This is extremely powerful concept because it shifts the imperative code to another level and gives us more options for composition.

 ## What you need to use ActML